zuozhenggh/learning-library/data-management-library/odi/odi_advanced/odi12c-mappings-3/odi12c-mappings-3.md

 ## Introduction

 This chapter describes how to create a single mapping with multiple targets.

+Estimated Lab time: 60 minutes

+#### Objective
-In this chapter you will learn how to create the following mapping:
+In this chapter you will learn how to create the Multi Target mapping:

   * Load GEOGRAPHY: This mapping loads the data from the SRC\_REGION and SRC\_CITY tables in the *Orders Application* model into the TRG\_ COUNTRY, TRG\_CITY and TRG\_REGION target tables in the *Sales Administration* model.

+### Prerequisites
+An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account

-## **Step 1:** Load GEOGRAPHY Mapping Description
+## **STEP  1:** Load GEOGRAPHY Mapping Description

 This section contains the following topics: